Day 98 of a Year Long Road Trip Along America’s Scenic Byways

 San Augustine Campground

 I set my alarm last night to get up and watch the solar eclipse, but it was too cloudy.
 Oh well, in another lifetime I guess!
-This morning the dogs and I took the trail from the San Augustine campground, which is operated by the City for either short-term or long-term residents.
-The restrooms may have been the best of any campgrounds I’ve been to so far.
+This morning the dogs and I took the trail from the San Augustine Campground.
+The campground is operated by the City for either short-term or long-term residents.
+As a result, the restrooms may have been the best of any campgrounds I’ve been to so far.

 Before leaving San Augustine, we stopped by its downtown to get a glimpse of the courthouse.
 My aunt and uncle, Jennifer and John, have toured several of the Texas courthouses and plan to make it to everyone some day.
 This one was very modern looking relative to many of the others I’ve seen, despite being built in the early 1900s.
 In front of the courthouse, time capsules are buried and marked by headstones with a future date they are to be opened.
 That will be interesting!

-We continued north to Caddo Lake State Park to walk the trails through the piney woods.
-I loved the mid-seventies temperature…almost warm enough to break a sweat.
-The dogs on the other hand were panting, turning to the nearby creek for water, and regularly turning back toward the car.
+We continued north through East Texas to Caddo Lake State Park to hike in the piney woods.
+I loved the mid-seventies temperature which was almost warm enough to break a sweat.
+The dogs on the other hand were panting, turning to the nearby creek for water, and regularly turning back toward the VANilla.
 It was more like a heat wave for them!

 Visitors may have their photograph taken inside a life size snow globe.
 In addition, many visitors take train and bus rides around the city to witness one of the nation’s largest holiday displays with over 6 million light bulbs brightening the city.
 I think I will enjoy the holiday spectacle at the courthouse and drive home tonight to surprise my mom with an early arrival!
+ETB

 Map of My Road Trip Across the USA